CaarlosAugusto/python-socketapp/README.md

 $ python client.py
 ```
 ## Configuring the server:
-* Open the config.py file to config set the maximum size file to receive in the BUFFER_SIZE variable.
+* Open the config.py file to set the maximum size file to receive in the BUFFER_SIZE variable.
 * 'Port' and 'TimeOut' is defined when you inicialize the server.

 ## Libraries used in this project: